maxgio92/notes/content/notes/power-of-frame-pointers-pt2.md

 } histogram_key_t;
 ```

-and the value type is declared as a structure that contains:
+and the value type is a structure that contains:
 - sample count;
 - the binary pathname (we'll see it later):